AkahDivine/modern-data-warehouse-postgres/README.md

 # Data Warehouse and Analytics Project

-Welcome to the Data Warehouse and Analytics Project repository!
+### Welcome to the Data Warehouse and Analytics Project repository!

 This project demonstrates an end-to-end data solution — from building a data warehouse to generating actionable insights.
 It is designed as a portfolio project to showcase practical skills in data engineering and analytics using industry best practices.

 Project Requirements

-Data Warehouse Development (Data Engineering) Objective
+Data Warehouse Development (Data Engineering)

+Objective:

 Build a modern data warehouse using PostgreSQL to consolidate sales data and support analytical reporting and decision-making.

 Key Tasks

-Data Sources: Import data from two systems (ERP and CRM) provided as CSV files.
+- Data Sources: Import data from two systems (ERP and CRM) provided as CSV files.

-Data Quality: Clean and fix data quality issues before analysis.
+- Data Quality: Clean and fix data quality issues before analysis.

-Data Integration: Merge both data sources into a single, user-friendly analytical model.
+- Data Integration: Merge both data sources into a single, user-friendly analytical model.

-Scope: Focus only on the latest dataset (no historical tracking required).
+- Scope: Focus only on the latest dataset (no historical tracking required).

-Documentation: Clearly document the data model for both technical and non-technical users.
+- Documentation: Clearly document the data model for both technical and non-technical users.

 Analytics & Reporting (Data Analysis)
 Objective